Introduction

 11:30 a.m.
 Update – The Knoxville Utility Board issued a statement that TVA has extended the requirement for them to reduce their power load, meaning that rolling blackouts will continue.

-So far, so good, at the time of this typing!
-I hope that the folks at the Tennessee Valley Authority (TVA) do not change their minds – again!
+All is so far, so good as I type this sentence!
+I hope that the folks at the Tennessee Valley Authority (TVA) do not change their minds again!

 On Saturday morning, December 24, TVA directed local power companies to implement planned, short duration, intermittent power interruptions to maintain system reliably.
 This action is similar to steps that TVA and local power companies took on Friday, December 23, to help ensure power system reliability.
 This measure is expected to be temporary until the highest peak power demands have been met.